top of page

 19. What manuscripts were found in a cave near a sea?

-A cave concealed the Dead Sea Scrolls, which included a substantial portion of the Old Testament.
+A cave concealed scrolls, which included a substantial portion of the Old Testament.

 Researchers have discovered over 2500 scrolls and scroll fragments since then.